 “Let them pergorm the sexual act when the moon’s kalas shine bright.
 When breath in sun’s nadis runs low, emit bindu.”

-The name of the core Tantric technique is Bhairavi which is derived from the great Bengali Tantric who was initiated into Kaula Marg Tantra by Sathguru Kriya Babaji, her beloved consort and who in turn, initiated Ramakrishna.
+The name of the core Tantric technique is Bhairavi Kriya, a name which is derived from the great Bengali Tantric, who was initiated Ramakrishna into Kaula Marg Tantra.
 The technique is also known as Urdhvamnaya or Urdhvareta Kriya.
 Says the Kulanarva Tantra, “Urdhvarmnaya, which is the secret of all secrets, has thus been described only in brief and not in detail.”
-Urdhvareta Kriyas, as it has historically been known, is mentioned in the Ramayana and Mahabharata fut, according to scholar-historians, such as Bhattacharyya in History of the Tantric Religion, the word has been mistranslated in favor of Dakshina Marg theology, thus distancing it from the sexual act.”
+That is because the technique has always been passed directly from teacher to student.
+This Urdhvareta Kriya is discussed in the Ramayana and Mahabharata (per Bhattacharyya in “History of the Tantric Religion”).
+However, “the word has been mistranslated in favor of Dakshina Marg theology, thus distancing it from the sexual act.”
 This was not the intent of the Tantric Siddhas, such as Macchendranath, Thirumoolar, Agasthiyar and Sathguru Babaji.

-“Lest the silvery liquid into the golden flow The artful goldsmith covered it up with yogic breath The sparks of Kundalini that flew upward by way of spinal tube There above, he contained them with tongues tip.”
+“Lest the silvery liquid into the golden flow, the artful goldsmith covered it up with yogic breath.
+The sparks of Kundalini that flew upward by way of spinal tube.
+There above, he contained them with tongues tip.”